BjoernRohr/sampcompR/README.md

 models together.
 This can be done with the function `multi_compare_merge`, which adds multi_compare_objects together and use the newly created objects for the plot.
-This shows us that in addition to the education model, in the marriage model, one coefficient is different for black respondents than for white respondents.
+This shows us that in addition to the education model, in the marriage model, again no coefficient is different for white respondents from the same models conducted on the whole survey.

 We also add the objects into the provided table function to look at the differences closer.